marceline-tavernier/marching-squares/README.md

 ## Description
 - Visualize the marching squares algorithm with OpenSimplex noise
 - You can click to see the marching squares without smoothing
+- You can zoom in and out with the 'Up' and 'Down' arrows
+- You can change the noise with 'R'

 ## Details
 | Programming language | Start and end date | Inspired by |